cmaes: A Simple yet Practical Python Library for CMA-ES: cmaes : Simplicity Practicality

 To enhance software reliability, it is essential to proactively address unexpected error terminations.
 These errors are often caused by unforeseen user inputs.
 However, anticipating and listing all possible unexpected scenarios manually is a challenging and labor-intensive task.
 This highlights the importance of automated methods, such as fuzzing, in simplifying this process.

-\emph{Fuzzing} is an automated software testing method aimed at discovering unexpected inputs that could cause program crashes.
+\emph{Fuzzing} is an automated software testing method that aims to discover unexpected inputs that could cause program crashes.
 It involves generating a wide range of inputs.
 The key component in this process is the fuzzing engine, which automatically generates various inputs for the target program.
 A notable technique is \emph{coverage-guided} fuzzing.
 This approach not only generates random inputs but also collects code coverage data.
 When an input is found to increase the code coverage, indicating untested paths, this information is used to methodically explore different branches within the program's code.
 This strategy enhances the detection of unexpected errors, significantly contributing to the reliability of the software.

 Listing~\ref{list:fuzzing} shows an example of fuzzing code used in our library.
 In this example, to identify inputs that could lead to unexpected errors, fuzzing generates various inputs.
 These include evaluated solutions (\code{tell\_solutions}) for updating the distribution, the number of dimensions (\code{dim}), and the distribution parameters (\code{mean} and \code{sigma}).
 To perform the coverage-guided fuzzing more efficiently, especially with the generation of NumPy arrays, we utilized Atheris~\cite{atheris} in combination with Hypothesis~\cite{maciver2019hypothesis}.